5 things you should know before buying DNAfit

 5. Raw Data Portability

 DNAFit does allow you the ability to upload your genetic data from 23andMe or AncestryDNA.
 However, they do not give you the ability to download your genetic data.
 This is unfortunate because there are a number of other DNA testing companies which can analyze your raw DNA data file for other aspects your genetics may influence, such as health risks you may face because of your genetic variants or genetic ancestry information.
 Many of these companies offer free services and can give you additional insights into your genetic profile.
-Below are links to these companies.

 To find out more DNA upload sites, check out our article "The Best DNA Upload Sites"